-A planetary mixer (also called a vertical mixer) is so named because it features an agitator that turns on an offset shaft, while the mixing bowl remains stationary.
-This motion is similar to the way the planets move around the sun, hence the name.
+A planetary mixer (also called a vertical mixer) features an agitator that turns on an offset shaft, while the mixing bowl remains stationary.
+A variety of interchangeable agitator attachments let you mix anything from dough to icing to meringues and puddings.

 Dough mixers (also known as spiral mixers) consist of a spiral-shaped agitator that remains stationary, while the bowl revolves around it.
 This specialized design makes them great for mixing large quantities of dough at a time.

 These can experience belt "slip," or insufficient grip between the belt and drive, which reduces the velocity ratio of the mixer system.
-However, if repairs are required, they tend to be cheaper to fix than a gear system.
+If repairs are required, they tend to be cheaper to fix than a gear system.

 Gears eliminate the risk of drive system slip.
 However when repairs are needed, they tend to be more expensive than a belt system.

 Also consider whether the mixer lets you change speeds during operation.
-Many models allow you to adjust on the fly, which can be a big boost to your productivity.
-However, not all mixers are engineered to handle the mechanical stresses associated with this, requiring you to shut the unit off before changing the speed to prevent internal damage, and also as a safety feature.
+Some models allow you to adjust on the fly, which can be a big boost to your productivity.

 Larger mixers tend to have a higher horsepower motor than smaller models since they're mixing more material at a time, and larger mixers are also better suited to handle thicker, stiffer dough (like pizza dough), which require more power to mix than lighter mixtures.